Legal

 Google Analytics 4 (gtag.js)

 Helps us understand which pages are visited and how the site is used.
-Sets Google Analytics cookies (such as _ga) only after you accept.
+Sets Google Analytics cookies (such as _ga) only when analytics is permitted for you, through your acceptance or the regional default described above.
 We use Google Consent Mode v2 with all advertising signals permanently denied, and analytics is measured without any ad personalization.

 Microsoft Clarity

 Provides heatmaps and interaction analytics so we can improve usability.
-Loads and sets its cookies only after you accept, and receives its own explicit consent signal from us.
+Loads and sets its cookies only when analytics is permitted for you, and receives its own explicit consent signal from us.

 A few services run without consent because they set no cookies and do not identify you: